usgs/shakemap/doc_source/manual4_0/tg_processing.rst

-For even a small Shake map of 200 by 300 grid points, the matrix :math:`\mathbf{\Sigma_{Y_1Y_1}}` becomes 60,000 by 60,000 elements, making the computation of :math:`\bm{\Sigma}_{\mathbf{Y_1Y_1}|\mathbf{y_2}}` impractical for most situations.
+For even a small Shake map of 200 by 300 grid points, the matrix :math:`\mathbf{\Sigma_{Y_1Y_1}}` becomes 60,000 by 60,000 elements.
+In a typical ShakeMap run, at least 6 output IMTs are computed, making this matrix 36 times larger.
+This large size makes the computation of :math:`\bm{\Sigma}_{\mathbf{Y_1Y_1}|\mathbf{y_2}}` impractical for most situations.
 For ShakeMap uses, however, we are only interested in the diagonal